appdefensealliance/ASA-WG/README.md

 * Application Security - A software developer's application security responsibilities center on building security into the application from inception.
 This involves secure coding practices, understanding and mitigating vulnerabilities, and conducting security testing.
 * Secure Cloud Configuration - Similarly, if the developer is running some or all of their system in a public cloud, it is essential to maintain a secure configuration of cloud assets since confidential information stored in the cloud is a prime target for cyberattacks.
 Secure configurations help protect data from unauthorized access, theft, and corruption.

 The App Defense Alliance does not cover other requirements necessary for an organization to implement a comprehensive information security regime, such as establishing, implementing, maintaining, and continually improving their people, processes, and tools.
-Organizations are advised to consult other resources such as the ISO 27001 standard.
+Organizations are advised to consult other resources such as the ISO/IEC 27001 standard.

 ### Profiles